Logo Design Psychology: Fonts, Colours & Shapes

 Consistent use across different marketing channels and touchpoints reinforces customer identity – meaning logos must remain true to form.

-When individuals encounter logos that are consistent in terms of their message plus design choices/colours utilised, etc., there is increased opportunity for enhanced recognition, which, in turn, strengthens the link between logo and brand.
 Companies must ensure that their logos are used consistently across various marketing materials, packaging, websites and social media channels; this helps them build a cohesive brand image.

 The Evolution of Logo Design Psychology

 Logo design psychology has evolved with time, impacted by historical, cultural, and technological developments.
 To stay relevant, adapt to changing consumer behaviours and expectations, and create logos that resonate with the target audience, logo designers must comprehend the evolution of logo design psychology.
-Logo design psychology has been significantly influenced by technological advancements such as digital platforms and social media in recent times.

 How well does your current branding work when viewed on social media?
-Or perhaps just seen through small windows on websites, etc.… Can you still see what is being said/described when it's just an inch big/thumbnail size?
+Or perhaps just seen through small windows on websites, etc. Can you still see what is being said/described when it's just an inch big/thumbnail size?

 Looking Forward…..